kapabl/pdl/docs/configuration.md

 ---

-With these changes, `pdl.config.json` acts as the single source of truth, and every binary in the monorepo (CLI, ORM tools, C++ compiler) reads the same structure.
-Edit one file, run `pdl --build`, and the rest of the toolchain follows automatically.
+With these changes, `pdl.config.json` and `pdl.db2pdl.config.json` act as a paired source of truth, and every binary in the monorepo (CLI, ORM tools, C++ compiler) reads the same structure.
+Edit the files once, run `pdl --build`, and the rest of the toolchain follows automatically.